ksr27/Deep-Learning-Lab-2021/README.md

 ## Project 1: Diabetic Retinopathy

 ### Project structure
---Project1-Diabetic_Retinopathy/custom_tfds: contains "idrid" and a subset of "kaggle_dr" dataset in tfds form
+-Project1-Diabetic_Retinopathy/custom_tfds: contains "idrid" and a subset of "kaggle_dr" dataset in tfds form

---Project1-Diabetic_Retinopathy/diabetic_retinopathy:
+-Project1-Diabetic_Retinopathy/diabetic_retinopathy:

------*main.py* : Run the code with this file
+---*main.py* : Run the code with this file

------*train.py* : Contains trainer class for model training
+---*train.py* : Contains trainer class for model training

------*tune.py* : For running hyperparameter optimization
+---*tune.py* : For running hyperparameter optimization

------*configs/config.gin*: All configurations for model architecture, dataset loading, visualization etc. can be set here.
+---*configs/config.gin*: All configurations for model architecture, dataset loading, visualization etc. can be set here.

------*input_pipeline/datasets.py*: Load dataset and preprocess.
+---*input_pipeline/datasets.py*: Load dataset and preprocess.

---------------------*/preprocessing.py*: Contains preprocessing functions.
+------------------*/preprocessing.py*: Contains preprocessing functions.

---------------------*/img_processing.py*: Clahe, Ben Graham preprocessing functions
+------------------*/img_processing.py*: Clahe, Ben Graham preprocessing functions

---------------------*/visualization.py*: Confusion matrix visualization
+------------------*/visualization.py*: Confusion matrix visualization

------*models/architectures.py*: Defines model architecture
+---*models/architectures.py*: Defines model architecture

-        */layers.py*: Defines single vgg_block
+---------*/layers.py*: Defines single vgg_block

------*evaluation/metrics.py*: Metric classes
+---*evaluation/metrics.py*: Metric classes

-----------------*/evaluate.py*: Function for evaluating the model on ds_test
+--------------*/evaluate.py*: Function for evaluating the model on ds_test

------*deep visualization/grad_cam.py*: Guided grad cam implementation
+---*deep visualization/grad_cam.py*: Guided grad cam implementation

------*logs*: During train/ evaluation run tensorboard and grad cam images (for evaluation) will be logged here.
+---*logs*: During train/ evaluation run tensorboard and grad cam images (for evaluation) will be logged here.

------*tf_ckpts*: During train/ evaluation run checkpoints will be stored here.
+---*tf_ckpts*: During train/ evaluation run checkpoints will be stored here.

------*documentation*: Contains our poster and presentation
+---*documentation*: Contains our poster and presentation

------*results/avg10*: Contains logs and checkpoints for 10 runs for each configuration (basis for our average 10 runs result)
+---*results/avg10*: Contains logs and checkpoints for 10 runs for each configuration (basis for our average 10 runs result)

-------------*/best_runs*: Contains logs and checkpoints for the best run for each configuration
+----------*/best_runs*: Contains logs and checkpoints for the best run for each configuration

------*examples_images/btgraham*: Before and after images for Ben Graham image processing.
+---*examples_images/btgraham*: Before and after images for Ben Graham image processing.

-------------------------*/clahe*: Before and after images for clahe
+----------------------*/clahe*: Before and after images for clahe

-------------------------*/data_augmentation*: Before and after images for data augmentation
+----------------------*/data_augmentation*: Before and after images for data augmentation

-------------------------*/grad_cam*: Before and after images for Grad Cam (for all three image processing options)
+----------------------*/grad_cam*: Before and after images for Grad Cam (for all three image processing options)

-------------------------*/img_evolution*: Shows one images progression through all preprocessing steps.
+----------------------*/img_evolution*: Shows one images progression through all preprocessing steps.

 ### How to run the code
 As we generated custom tfds from "idrid" and a subset of "kaggle_dr" dataset you have to adjust the path to the custom_tfds folder